-Now, let’s talk about the fashion.
+Now, let’s talk about fashion.
 I have a few nicknames for it.
-Mummy suit, space suit, bee keeper suit, to name a few.
+Mummy suit, space suit, and beekeeper suit, to name a few.
 I think all doggie full suits are funny when it’s on.
 I find it entertaining.
 Haha.
 But this isn’t about looking fashionable but protecting your pup from the sun and the nasty annoying bugs and insects so it has to cover most parts of the body.

 Overall – 4.5/5

-Hurtta Sun & Bug Blocker is a high quality performance full suit that is light and airy to keep the dog cool yet protected from the sun’s harmful rays and annoying (and could be dangerous) bugs such as mosquitoes, ticks and horseflies.
-It is suitable for all fur-types but I think it looks better on the dogs with shorter fur.
-It’s great for dogs who get overheated easily due to their dark fur or dogs without hair who needs extra protection.
+Hurtta Sun & Bug Blocker is a high-quality performance full suit that is light and airy to keep the dog cool yet protected from the sun’s harmful rays and annoying (and could be dangerous) bugs such as mosquitoes, ticks, and horseflies.
+It is suitable for all fur types but I think it looks better on dogs with shorter fur.
+It’s great for dogs who get overheated easily due to their dark fur or dogs without hair who need extra protection.
 Skin cancer is very common in dogs.
-If your dog spends a lot of time outdoors, it’s something to think about as well…
+If your dog spends a lot of time outdoors, it’s something to think about as well.

 9 comments on “Dog Gear Review: Hurtta Sun & Bug Blocker”